-The District's cash and temporary investments are considered to be cash on hand, demand deposits and short term investments with original maturities of three months or less from the date of acquisition.
+The District's cash and temporary investments are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.

-Cash balances from all funds are pooled and invested, to the extent available, in certificates of deposit and other authorized investments.
-Earnings from such investments are allocated on the basis of applicable participation by each of the funds.
+Cash balances are pooled and invested, to the extent available, in certificates of deposit and other authorized investments.